Does a Child's Anxiety Qualify for Disability Benefits?

 • restlessness

-• irritability, or
+• muscle tension, or

 • panic attacks followed by a persistent worry about additional panic attacks, or

-• preoccupation with unwelcome thoughts, or
+• involuntary, time-consuming preoccupation with intrusive thoughts, or

-• repetitive behaviors aimed at reducing anxiety.
+• repetitive behaviors intended to reduce anxiety.

 • understanding, remembering, or using information (learning and language development)